rocicorp/replidraw/README.md

 ## TODO

-- Use local postgres for unit tests
-- Fix completeAllTodos() to use scan when https://github.com/rocicorp/replicache/issues/607 is fixed
-- Switch to Superstruct
-- Add instructions about provisioning Supabase and working locally
+- Somehow make unit tests easier -- can we either include postgres via npm, or use some fake postgres?